 PHIL 156: Reasoning and Critical Thinking.
-(3) The purpose of this course is to help students learn how to analyze, critique, and construct arguments in context, in other words, how to read and write.
+(3) The purpose of this course is to help students learn how to analyze, critique, and construct arguments in context, in other words, how to read and write argumentative essays.
 Suggested prerequisite: ENGL 101.
-UNM Core Curriculum - 1: Writing & Speaking; New Mexico Lower-Division General Education Common Core Curriculum - Area V: Humanities and Fine Arts.
+UNM Core Curriculum - I: Writing & Speaking: New Mexico Lower-Division General Education Common Core Curriculum - Area V: Humanities and Fine Arts.